placiderapson/todo-list-app-with-django/README.md

-# todo-list-app-with-django
+# TO-DO LIST (DJANGO)
-A full-stack web application for managing/tracking your todos With Python Django.
+A full-stack web application for managing/tracking your to-dos.